KoichiHaradaEndor/HTTPServer-Old/README.md

 ## Usage

-Please refer to the [wikis](https://github.com/KoichiHaradaEndor/HTTPServer/wiki).
+Please refer to the [wiki](https://github.com/KoichiHaradaEndor/HTTPServer/wiki).

 Also "How-Do-I" demo is in the "test" folder.
 Just launch it with 4D v18 Standalone and connect to it with your favorite web browser via http://localhost/.

 ## License

 Please refer to "LICENSE" file.

+## Release Note

+Moved HttpServer.vost to new Virtualhost (2020-04-23)